epeios-q37/epeios.bak/tools/xdhq/Atlas/JRE/README.md

 import info.q37.atlas.*;

 class Hello extends Atlas {

- // For the sake of simplification, the following HTML content has been
- // embedded in the source code, but it can be easily stored in a file. private static String body =
+ private static String body =
   "<div style=\"display: table; margin: 50px auto auto auto;\">" +
   " <fieldset>" +